 Sanctions and export control

 The Isle of Man Customs and Excise Division is responsible for the administration of United Nations and EU financial and economic sanctions and export licensing controls in the Isle of Man.
+What Does My Business Have to Do with UN/EU Sanctions, and Export and Trade Controls?
 The Isle of Man also has export controls on endangered species covered by the Convention on Trade in Endangered Species (CITES).
 Please see the Department of Environment, Food and Agriculture imports and exports page for further information.

 To receive regular updates of changes to sanctions, and to export and trade controls, and for other important news subscribe to the RSS feed for Customs and Excise news releases

 - is sent to or taken from or

 - is brought into or received in